COVID-19 information for patients

 If symptomatic or a COVID contact, keep away from household members, maintain good hygiene and wear a mask.

-Results may take up to 5 days.
+Results may take up to 48 hours from the time it is received in the laboratory.
 Please do not ring the laboratory.

 If your COVID-19 test is negative your result will be sent by SMS.
 Consult your doctor about release from isolation.

-If your COVID-19 test is positive you will be contacted by a doctor and the Health Department.
+If your COVID-19 test is positive your result will be sent by SMS if a mobile number has been provided.
+You will also be contacted by the Department of Health.
 Stay in isolation, keep away from household members and follow DHHS advice.

-All results where COVID-19 is not detected will be sent to patients via SMS where a mobile number has been provided.
+All COVID-19 results are sent to patients via SMS where a mobile number has been provided.
+This includes if the COVID-19 result is positive or 'not detected' (negative).

 Please be aware that SMS is not considered completely secure and is subject to abuse, typographical error, misdirection or non-delivery.